munkhdorj-m/10th-Python-Review-1/README.md

 **Problem:**

-Input a number and check if the first and last digits are equal.
+Input a three-digit number and check if it is divisible by the sum of its digits.

 **Example**

-    Input: 121
+    Input: 150
     Output: True

+    Input: 456
+    Output: False

-    Input: 4564
+    Input: 132
     Output: True

-    Input: 89
-    Output: False
 ---